 Yes, you will suck at first.
 Yes, you will probably have zero readers.
-But, having a schedule will make you commit to focus on executing – which in turn will help you get better, which in turn will help you gain more readers.
+But having a schedule will make you commit to focus on executing, which in turn will help you get better, which in turn will help you gain more readers.

 Make a schedule and stick to it!

 The first mistake that most people make when learning how to start a blog is that they’re terribly boring.
+Seriously.

 Don’t write about your cat.
 Your cat is probably awesome, but nobody cares about your cat.

 If you want to write interesting things, be interesting yourself.
 Do something interesting with your life.
-Then write about it.
+Then write about them.
 People are drawn to good (read: interesting) stories.
 Live one, then write about it.

-Don’t’ Be Uninteresting
+Don’t Be Uninteresting

 Seriously, if you bore people, they will leave.
 I can’t emphasize this enough.

 Nobody cares about your cat, remember?
 So, instead of writing about stuff that only you care about (i.e. your cat), write about stuff that other people care about as well.
 Find out what problems people have and figure out how you can help them solve their problems.

 You have to give people a good reason to stay on your site and read your words, and the best way to do that is to answer a specific question that they’re asking.
-Once you do that, you start to become trusted and they might even come back to read more!
+Once you do that, you start to become trusted and your readers might even come back to read more!

 Tell A Good Story

 Make sure to be honest.
 Storytelling is great, but making up a work of fiction and pretending it’s fact is not only lame, but stupid.
 Be honest.
-You don’t want to build a reputation on deceiving people.
+You don’t want to build a reputation based on deceiving people.
 Don’t waste time lying.
 People can spot a liar from a mile away.
 Even if you somehow manage to evade their B.S. detectors, it’s not worth it.
 You will be found out.
 It’s also way easier to keep your stories straight.
 Get this right when you first start your blog and you’re way ahead of most people.

 If you tell the truth you don’t have to remember anything. - Mark Twain